-Pay anyone or any company online.
-Enjoy the convenience of quick digital or paper check payments with Online Bill Payment through Internet Banking with First Dakota National Bank.
+With Online Bill Pay, you're in control of who you pay and when you pay them.
+Enjoy the convenience of quick electronic or paper check payments with Online Bill Payment through Internet Banking & Mobile Banking with First Dakota National Bank.

 About Online Bill Payment

-Set up one-time payments, schedule future payments, or create recurring payments on the day of your choice.
-With person-to-person payments, simply and safely pay individuals or companies by adding their accounts to your Online Bill Payment account for fast digital transactions.
+Set up one-time payments, schedule future payments, or create recurring payments.
+With person-to-person (P2P) payments, simply and safely pay individuals by adding them to your Online Bill Payment account.
+Skip the hassle and simplify your life with Online Bill Pay and P2P payments!
 Note: person-to-person payment and digital bill payment are available with Online Bill Payment or eMobile Banking.

 Watch Informative Videos on Online Bill Payment

 A: Online Bill Payment allows you to pay virtually anyone or any company through your Internet Banking.
 You determine who you want to pay, when you want to make the payment and which account you want the payment to come from.
 It's safe, secure, and easy to use.

 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
 For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.

 A: It’s easy to enroll in Online Bill Payment.
 Just log in to your Internet Banking and click the Online Bill Payment link to access the short enrollment form.

 A: The first step is to add a payee, the person or company you wish to pay.

 - Log in to your account and click the Online Bill Payment link.